 Packing for camp?
 How exciting!
 We hope after reading our summer camp packing list that you’ll feel prepared for a fun-filled summer at Camp Friendship.
-Your best summer ever awaits!

 Camp gear to bring

-Trunk, bag, suitcase, or duffel?
+Suitcase or duffel?

 Our Camp Store does have some great CF swag.
 However, you’ll want to ensure your camper has enough of their own clothes to last at least a week and a half.
 For our campers staying multiple weeks, we’ll do your laundry for you towards the end of each week.

 If your camper forgets or runs out of any of these items, we always have extra and are happy to help.
 Some campers like to bring all these items in a plastic basket or shower caddy for easy carrying.
-When packing liquids, use plastic or Ziploc bags to avoid spills and leaks.
+When packing liquids, use plastic bags to avoid spills and leaks.

 There are a few essential items to put on your camp packing list.
 Firstly, a water bottle is a MUST.
-Campers spend more time outside than they are used to and can easily become dehydrated during the busy camp day.
+Campers spend more time outside than they are typically used to and can easily become dehydrated during the busy camp day.
 Although counselors encourage campers to drink water during meals and activities, campers should carry a water bottle with them at all times.
 They can fill up at the various hydration stations around camp.
 Staying hydrated is cool at camp, we even have special CF water bottles and water bottle stickers to prove it.

 What’s the thing we hear our counselors say more often than anything else?
 “Don’t forget your sunscreen and bug spray!”
 Campers enjoy many activities around our forests and fields, and bug spray is especially important in the mornings and evenings.

 Camp beds are all single bunk beds.
 We encourage parents to pack twin size sheets regardless of whether campers bring a sleeping bag or blanket.
-You can’t go wrong by packing an extra sheet or two–campers are asked to make their beds as part of their daily cabin chores.
+You can’t go wrong by packing an extra sheet or two as campers are asked to make their beds as part of their daily cabin chores.
 There’s nothing like jumping into a freshly made bed with clean sheets at the end of a day full of fun!

 Campers should come with at least one bath towel and one beach towel, but extras are always recommended for campers who will be swimming multiple times during the day.